chynasan/chynasan/README.md

 Hi, I’m Chyna!
 My background is in Windows system administration and VMware administration and engineering.
 I have recently started writing curriculum for Red Hat.

-Outside of work, I’m interested in art, traveling, language learning, cooking, and video games.
+Outside of work, I’m interested in philosophy, traveling, language learning, art, cooking, and video games.

 You can reach me at my personal address chynaesan@gmail.com.